JeliHacker/JeliHacker/README.md

 # 👨🏼‍💻Eli Gooch👨🏼‍💻

-### My name is Eli Gooch.
-I'm currently an undergrad at Centre College with an expected graduation date of May 2023.
+### I'm currently an undergrad at Centre College with an expected graduation date of May 2023.

 <p align="center">